matthewalton/next-js-form-validation/README.md

 <h1 align="center">Simple UX Form Validation</h1>

 <p align="center">
   Need some quick and easy form validation with nice feedback for a better user experience?
-Use this simple template that utilises the experienmental (as of time of writing) React hook <a href="https://react.dev/reference/react-dom/hooks/useFormState">useFormState</a>!
+Use this simple template that utilises the experimental (as of time of writing) React hook <a href="https://react.dev/reference/react-dom/hooks/useFormState">useFormState</a>!
 </p>

 ## Tech Stack